DIAGNijmegen/ACOUSLIC-AI-baseline/README.md

 ### Source code
 - [Algorithm inference](https://github.com/DIAGNijmegen/ACOUSLIC-AI-baseline/blob/main/inference.py)

-## Builging your own AI algorithm: Step-by-step instructions
+## Building your own AI algorithm: Step-by-step instructions
 The instructions below provide guidelines for adapting the provided baseline code to package your own medical imaging algorithm for deployment as a Docker container in the [ACOUSLIC-AI challenge](https://acouslic-ai.grand-challenge.org/).

-### 1. Setting Up Your Development Environment
+### 1. Setting up your development environment
 Ensure you have the necessary software installed:
 - Python
 - Docker
 - Necessary Python libraries: numpy, SimpleITK, torch, glob2, and any other libraries your algorithm requires.
-### 2. Integrating Your Algorithm
+### 2. Integrating your algorithm
 - Locate the section in the code where the FetalAbdomenSegmentation class is instantiated and used.
 You will replace this segment with your own model’s code.
 Here is what you need to do:
 ```
 # Instantiate the algorithm